svandenhoek/vibe/database/README.md

 # Database creation

 VIBE needs an optimized TDB to run.
-To create this, several steps are needed, as explained below.
-Note that the initial TDB should not be used in combination with VIBE, but only the optimized one!
-This is because certain information is left out in the optimized TDB to reduce the database size.
-The SPARQL-queries within VIBE therefore should not be used with the regular TDB as this could result in unusual results or possibly even errors.
+To create this, several steps are needed, as explained below. **Note that the initial TDB should not be used in combination with VIBE, but only the optimized one!** This is because certain information is left out in the optimized TDB to reduce the database size.
+Using VIBE with the initial TDB could result in unusual results or possibly even errors!

 ## Requirements